Why do I have to ask for my healthcare records?

 How long will it take to get my healthcare records?

 The NHS Organisation normally has 1 calendar month from the day of acknowledging the request to respond with the information you have requested.
 Sometimes they will ask for clarification and the one calendar month will only start from the day they have received your explanation.
-However if the SAR requests is ‘complex or numerous’, the response period can be extended for up to another 2 months.
-If this is the case, you must be contacted within one month with an explanation why the extension is necessary.
+However, if the SAR requests are ‘complex or numerous’, they can extend the response for a further 2 months.
+If this is the case, they must contact you within one month to explain why an extension is necessary.